kamilus500/SchoolSystem/README.md

 # SchoolSystem

-School system is simple project which is responsible for CRUD operations writen with NetFramework and T-SQL
+School system is simple project which is responsible for CRUD operations writen with NetFramework (Winforms) and T-SQL